codewkaushik404/URL-Shortener/README.md

 	- Optionally, user can set expiration time
 - Redirect to the original URL from short URL.

-### ID Allocation

-The system should:

-1. Maintain a monotonically increasing ID sequence.
-2. Allocate IDs in ranges instead of requesting one ID for every URL.
-3. Allow application servers to consume IDs locally.
-4. Allocate another range when the current range is exhausted.
-5. Prevent multiple allocation requests from modifying the sequence incorrectly(using rangePromise).

----

-# Non-Functional Requirements
+## Non-Functional Requirements

-### Scalability

-The system should support a large number of URL creation and read requests.
+- Scalability - The system should support a large number of URL creation and read requests.

-Reads are expected to significantly outnumber writes, therefore the architecture prioritizes efficient reads through Redis caching and database indexing.

-### Availability

-URL retrieval should remain highly available whenever possible.
+- Availability - URL retrieval should remain highly available whenever possible.

-Redis provides a fast read path while MySQL remains the persistent source of truth.

-### Consistency

-URL creation must be durable before the request is considered successful.

-The database is treated as the source of truth for URL mappings.

-### Performance

-Frequently accessed URLs should be served from Redis without requiring a database query.

-ID ranges are allocated in batches to reduce database contention and network overhead.

-### Durability

-URL mappings are persisted in MySQL.

-Redis is treated as a cache rather than the permanent source of data.

-### Fault Isolation

-The ID allocation service is separated from the main backend so that ID generation does not have to be implemented directly inside every application instance.
+- Fault Isolation - The ID allocation service is separated from the main backend so that ID generation does not have to be implemented directly inside every application instance.

 ---